 https://t.co/0g9ovCebbC

-29K Followers 63 FollowingIdeas and apps to thrive in the AI age.
-Day-zero model reviews, deep-dive essays, and tools for what comes next: @TrySpiral @CoraComputer @SparkleApp
+30K Followers 66 FollowingIdeas and apps to thrive in the AI age.
+Day-zero model reviews and deep-dive essays, plus @TrySpiral @CoraComputer @SparkleApp @usemonologue.

 https://t.co/A9eTFq6plZ